zachgk/catln/docs/building.md

 There are several subcommands available within the compiler.

-You can use `catln run [FILEPATH]` to run a particular file.
-It will expect to find a definition of `mainx` within that file.
+You can use `catln run FILEPATH [FUN]` to run a particular file.
+It will expect to find a definition of `[FUN]` within that file to run.
+Passing `[FUN]` is optional and the default is the function named `main`.
 This command must be run from the directory of `$CATLN_HOME`.

-You can use `catln build [FILEPATH]` to build a particular file.
-It will expect to find a definition of `main` within that file defining what to build.
+You can use `catln build FILEPATH [FUN]` to build a particular file.
+It will expect to find a definition of `[FUN]` within that file defining what to build.
+Passing `[FUN]` is optional and the default is the function named `main`.
 This command must be run from the directory of `$CATLN_HOME`.

-You can use `catln doc [PATH]` to run the doc server on port `8080`.
-It will serve all `.ct` files located recursively in the `[PATH]` if it is a directory, or just `[PATH]` if not.
+You can use `catln doc PATH` to run the doc server on port `8080`.
+It will serve all `.ct` files located recursively in the `PATH` if it is a directory, or just `PATH` if not.
 It will also include all dependencies in the doc build.
 This command must be run from the directory of `$CATLN_HOME` and requires some additional installation (see above).

 There are also several additional options to run in the [building for development document](contrib/building.md).